 \subsection{Asymptotic Expansion of the Characteristic Function}

 \lb{s3.2}

 Next we investigate the $|z|\to\infty$ asymptotic expansion of the function $F_{A,B}(z)$ in order to provide an analytic continuation of the spectral $\zeta$-function, $\zeta(s;T_{A,B})$, and compute the zeta regularized functional determinant.
 We first strengthen Hypothesis \ref{h2.1} by introducing the following assumptions on $p,q,r$ following \cite[Sect.
 3]{GK19}.
-These additional assumptions are necessary in order to perform a Liouville-type transformation.
+These additional assumptions\footnote{The original archive submission and the published version of this article in Res.~Math.~Sci.~{\bf 8}, No.~61 (2021), 46 pp., assumed in addition that $1/r\in L^\infty((a,b);dx)$ in item $(i)$ of Hypothesis~3.1.
+However, this additional assumption is superfluous.
+Its origin traces back to the same superfluous assumption made in Hypothesis~3.9\,$(i)$ in \cite{GK19}.
+(Incidentally, we note that the assumption, for some $\varepsilon >0$, $pr \geq \varepsilon$ on $[a,b]$, was missed in \cite[Hypothesis~3.9\,$(iv)$]{GK19}.)} are necessary in order to perform a Liouville-type transformation.

-\begin{hypothesis} \lb{h3.1} Let $(a,b) \subset \bbR$ be a finite interval and suppose that $p,q,r$ are $($Lebesgue\,$)$ measurable functions on $(a,b)$ such that the following items $(i)$--$(iv)$ hold: \\[1mm] $(i)$ $r > 0$ a.e.~on $(a,b)$, $r \in L^1((a,b);dx)$, $1/r\in L^\infty((a,b);dx)$. \\[1mm] $(ii)$ $p > 0$ a.e.~on $(a,b)$, $1/p \in L^1((a,b);dx)$. \\[1mm] $(iii)$ $q$ is real-valued a.e.~on $(a,b)$, $q \in L^1((a,b);dx)$. \\[1mm] $(iv)$ $pr$ and $(pr)'/r$ are absolutely continuous on $[a,b]$, and for some $\varepsilon >0$, $pr \geq \varepsilon$ on $[a,b]$. \end{hypothesis}
+\begin{hypothesis} \lb{h3.1} Let $(a,b) \subset \bbR$ be a finite interval and suppose that $p,q,r$ are $($Lebesgue\,$)$ measurable functions on $(a,b)$ such that the following items $(i)$--$(iv)$ hold: \\[1mm] $(i)$ $r > 0$ a.e.~on $(a,b)$, $r \in L^1((a,b);dx)$. \\[1mm] $(ii)$ $p > 0$ a.e.~on $(a,b)$, $1/p \in L^1((a,b);dx)$. \\[1mm] $(iii)$ $q$ is real-valued a.e.~on $(a,b)$, $q \in L^1((a,b);dx)$. \\[1mm] $(iv)$ $pr$ and $(pr)'/r$ are absolutely continuous on $[a,b]$, and for some $\varepsilon >0$, $pr \geq \varepsilon$ on $[a,b]$. \end{hypothesis}

 The variable transformations (cf. \cite[p.
 2]{LS75}),

 with $c > 0$ given by

 transform the Sturm--Liouville problem $(\tau y(z,\dott))(x)=zy(z,x)$, $x \in (a,b)$, into